Ali-Cheikh/educonnect/readme.md

    git push origin feature-name
    ```
 5. **Open a pull request.**

 ---

-## well the planning went to shit and the time why quite quick so forget about understanding any of this
+## well the planning went to shit and the time was quite quick so forget about understanding any of this